 - Travel umbrella – An umbrella is pretty handy to have but it can be annoying to bring in your luggage since they take up space.
 Get a travel umbrella instead, they’re compact, fold up nicely and this one is particularly sturdy.
 You can also buy umbrellas at the supermarket.

 - Extra battery pack – This is particularly useful anyways but because the power can go out occasionally during rainy season, you want to bring an extra battery pack just in case your electronics are dying before it comes back on.
+I always have mine fully charged just in case.

 - A packing organizer – We love our PACK which is a incredibly handy packing organizer that cuts our packing time down immensely.
 It’s great for backpackers because you don’t have to rifle through all your things to find something.
 Get 20% off the organizer here